 - Headings: Main Headings must be bold and typed in uppercase with 14 pt font.
 Subheadings must be bold in sentence case with 12 pt font.

 - Abstract: Single spaced and centered

-- Main Paper: Double-space throughout the paper, including the title page, abstract, main paper, footnotes, tables, figures, references and appendixes.
+- Main Paper: Double-space throughout the paper, including the title page, abstract, main paper, footnotes, tables, figures, references, and appendixes.

 - Spacing after Punctuation: Space once after commas, colon, and semicolons within sentences.
-Insert two spaces after full stop or any other punctuation mark.
+Insert two spaces after the full stop or any other punctuation mark.

 - Alignment: Flush left (creating uneven right margin)